 Disclaimer: Since apparently I have angered Aussies who don’t understand SEO, I must point out that koalas (Phascolarctos cinereus) are not bears thus calling them “koala bears” is incorrect.
 Koalas are part of the marsupial family.
 When writing this post, I made the intentional choice of using the term “koala bear” as that’s what many Americans commonly call them.
 And, yes, as someone with an extensive science background, I know that is incorrect.
 But, my incorrect term brought you to my website, right?
 Thanks for reading.

 Next to the kangaroo, koala bears are probably the most recognized animal in Australia.
 They are cute, furry little animals that spend most of their days sleeping in trees.
 I mean, how cute is the little guy above?!

-There are plenty of souvenirs that you can bring home from Australia, but the most iconic seem to be a picture of you holding a koala bear in your arms.
+There are plenty of souvenirs that you can bring home from Australia, but the most iconic seems to be a picture of you holding a koala bear in your arms.
 Nothing screams Australia like a hug from a koala.
-But, should you hold a koala bear in Australia?
+But, should you hold a koala in Australia?

 Holding a koala bear in Australia is illegal in all states except Queensland and South Australia.
 However, you can get close or even touch the back of a koala in many wildlife parks throughout the country.
 And if you’re lucky, you can even see them in the wild, which is way cooler than any wildlife park.

 Just like riding an elephant in Asia or cheetah walks in Africa, holding a koala bear is without controversy.
 Animal abuse in the tourism world is real whether we want to admit it or not.
 Wildlife attractions account for close to 40% of all tourism worldwide.
 It’s one of the reasons I travel.
 Unfortunately, most tourists can’t tell if the attraction is good for the animals.
 Anywhere from two to four million people financially support attractions that are harmful to animals.